eamutaigwe/SQL-PowerBI-sales-KPI-analysis/README.md

-**Recommendations**
+## Recommendations

-1. Strategically reducing expenses and costs will reduce the gap between revenue and profit
+1. Strategically reducing expenses and costs will reduce the gap between revenue and profit.
-2. Since office supplies generated the highest profit, investing in more office supplies across the four regions will increase gross profit
+2. Since office supplies generated the highest profit, investing in more office supplies across the four regions will increase gross profit.
-3. As specific paper products were identified as the most profitable with a 50% profit margin, investing more capital in those products will generate even more profit for the company
+3. As specific paper products were identified as the most profitable with a 50% profit margin, investing more capital in those products will generate even more profit for the company.
 4. The company should devise ways to increase sales and profit among middle-aged and younger customers, maybe by increasing incentives and systematically spending on advertisements that appeal to the target population.